Tagged: Powell Hut

 Further updates to come.18 Feb 2019 at 9:05 pm #29940

 Roof cladding fixed – but no final external cladding to walls yet.
-There is a large mostly roofed balcony running the full length of the east side.
-Refer photos for north end of hut, general view, and south end.
+There will be a large mostly roofed balcony running the full length of the east side.
+Refer photos for general view and north and south ends of hut.

 Next visit will try and get one of the builders to take a few photos of the inside.